sadia-54/sadia-54/README.md

 - 📄 Know about my experiences [https://sadia-54.github.io/Portfolio/](https://sadia-54.github.io/Portfolio/)

 - 🌟 Check out my projects, share your thoughts, and feel free to reach out for collaboration or a chat about the latest in tech.
 Together, we can turn curiosity into code!
-Learning is funny!
+Learning is a fun!!!
 Right?

 <h3 align="left">Connect with me:</h3>
 <p align="left">